 Two of the least popular words in the credit card aficionado’s lexicon are “debt” and “fees.”
 Of course what’s really bad is when you experience both of those things at once… which is exactly what happens when you carry a balance on your credit card.

-And right now, this promotion will also give you 0% interest for the first 15 months on both transfers AND purchases.
+And right now, this promotion provides 0% introductory APR for the first 15 months on both transfers AND purchases.
 Most credit cards only give you one or the other, so to get both and avoid paying a BT fee is a really sweet deal.
-After the introductory period the regular APR is 12.99%, 17.99% or 22.99% (V).

 Although Chase doesn’t publicly disclose the credit score requirements for their credit cards, it’s widely known that the Slate is easier to qualify for than some of their other cards… so you should give it a shot.